lakal3/VGE/docs/vdraw.md

 - Glyph can't be rotated.
 (Neither can path splits but as they are cheaper to create new path and rotate those)

 So, glyph suits best for static shapes like fonts, icons etc. and path splits for dynamic shapes.
-Instead, path split can lose some details in Y direction.
-So some small horizontal details can be lost in path splitting.

 ## Shape